What’s With The Awkwardness Brewing Between Kareena Kapoor Khan And Sara Ali Khan?

 On a related note, Kareena had also spoken about her Instagram debut and had told media, "Actually the fans have pulled me towards this because many people kept on asking me and there were so many fan clubs page, so we need to have one point where there would be a place where you get to know more about me, a lot about my films, my brands, about my life.
 And of course there will be once in a while a picture of Taimur."

 Kareena was last seen in Good Newwz alongside Akshay Kumar, Kiara Advani and Diljit Dosanjh.
-She will be next seen in Angrezi Medium and Laal Singh Chaddha opposite Aamir Khan.
+She will next be seen in Angrezi Medium and Laal Singh Chaddha opposite Aamir Khan.
 Apart from it, she will also be seen in Karan Johar's much-awaited period drama, Takht, which also casts Ranveer Singh, Vicky Kaushal, Janhvi Kapoor, Alia Bhatt, Anil Kapoor and Bhumi Pednekar in the lead roles.